 Scroll To See More Images

-Even if you go into the week with the best intentions, it’s likely that you’ll finish at least one day too tired or rushed to cook dinner.
-Takeout is an option, as are make-ahead freezer meals, but it’s also great to have an arsenal of no-cook dinner recipes to pull from in times of need.
+Even if you go into the week with the best intentions, it’s likely that you’ll finish at least one day way too tired—or, if we’re being honest, not in the mood—to cook dinner.
+Takeout and make-ahead freezer meals (if you have the forethought to prep them, of course) are always good options, but it’s also great to have an arsenal of quick, no-cook dinner recipes to pull from in times of need.
+Because sometimes it just takes too much effort to even put some water in a pot and make a bowl of ramen.
+It might sound a tad dramatic, but it’s definitely true.

-Yes, no-cook dinner recipes require a little bit of grocery foresight—since they often call upon pre-cooked staples like rotisserie chicken, canned fish and bread products.
-It’s worth stocking at least a few of these in your fridge and/or pantry at all times though because the possibilities for using them are pretty endless.
+Of course, no-cook dinner recipes do require a bit of grocery prep—considering they often call upon pre-cooked staples like rotisserie chicken, canned fish and bread products—but honestly, many of the items in the 17 recipes below are made from items you already have in your fridge or pantry.
+In general, though, it’s definitely worth stocking at least a few of these in your kitchen at all times.
+After all, the possibilities for using them are pretty endless—even beyond quick, no-cook recipes.

 Chicken Caesar wraps are great, but these kale and salmon wraps (made with canned salmon!) are a nice way to switch it up.